Foster homes are desperately needed! There is a shortage in available foster homes, which limits our capacity to help save lives.

-All you need to be an SGA foster is the ability to provide a home for a dog for a week or more.
+All you need to be a foster for Saving Great Animals is the ability to provide a home for a dog for a few weeks or more.
 We will match you with a dog suited to your preferences and can provide guidance and support along the way.
 While the dog is staying with you, SGA takes care of any vet bills and you provide the food and bedding.
+Fostering does not cost you a penny!

 Fostering can be done around your schedule!
 Many of our adopters work full time so don’t worry if your foster dog needs to hang out on his or her own for a while during the day.
 If you travel or some weeks are more hectic than others, you can foster at your convenience.